tianocore-docs/edk2-ModuleWriteGuide/3_module_development/32_creating_a_module.md

   DebugLib
 ```

+Note: if the library supports the cross module types PEIM, UEFI_DIRVER, DXE_DRIVER.
+Its module type can be PEIM or UEFI_DRIVER or DXE_DRIVER.
+If it has the library
+constructor, its module type must be BASE.
+BASE type library constructor has no
+input parameter that can link to any driver type.

 ### 3.2.3 Adding a Package Dependency

 The [Packages] section of the INF file describes all packages dependencies of